Global Education, International Teachers

 Engaging Students through School-wide Cultural Events

-Events led by ambassadors
+Events led by ambassador teachers

 At Western Union Elementary, all fifth grade students celebrated “Scotland Day” to learn about the culture and traditions of the country.